 Audited Financial Statements

-As the District’s audited financial statements are prepared by an independent auditor and accepted by the Board, we will post them on the website for your information.
+The Districts Audited financial statements are prepared by an independent auditor and accepted by the Board, they will be posted on the website for your information once available.

 Florida Law requires that the District publish an annual meeting schedule for the fiscal year one time in a newspaper of general circulation in Lake County.
 The Board may decide to cancel or reschedule any of its meetings, or add meetings or workshops as items of business dictate.
 These new meetings will be advertised in the newspaper at least seven (7) days in advance, and agendas are available on the website a week prior to the meeting.